gatk-workflows/five-dollar-genome-analysis-pipeline/README.md

 ### germline_single_sample_workflow :
-This WDL pipeline implements data pre-processing and initial variant calling (GVCF generation) according to the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing and exome sequencing data.
-The provided intervals in the json are intended for whole-genome sequencing, users are expected to use thier own exome intervals for exome sequencing.
+This WDL pipeline implements data pre-processing and initial variant calling (GVCF generation) according to the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing data.

 Note: For those users interested in running this wdl on FireCloud (FC), the FC version has been provided as fc_germline_single_sample_workflow.wdl.
 Please visit the